adamsalter/sitemap_generator/README.md

 ### Ruby Modules

-If you need to include a module (e.g. a rails helper) you can add the following line:
+If you need to include a module (e.g. a rails helper), you must include it in the sitemap interpreter class.
+The part of your sitemap configuration that defines your sitemaps is run within an instance of the `SitemapGenerator::Interpreter`:

 ```ruby
 SitemapGenerator::Interpreter.send :include, RoutingHelper